eurozulu/commandgo/README.md

 e.g.
 ```
 Commmands{
-  "-flag1" : &Flag1,
-  "-flag2" : &myapp.Name,
+  "-verbose": &Verbose,
+  "-log":     &logs.Level,
-  "about" : showAbout,
+  "about":    showAbout,
-  "get" : Commands {
+  "get": Commands {
-      "" :&getter.DoGet,
-      "later" :&getter.DelayedGet,
+      "":        getter.DoGet,
+      "later":   getter.DelayedGet,
       "-format": &getter.OutputFormat,
   },
   "put" : Commands {
-      "" :&putter.DoPut
+      "" :       putter.DoPut
       "encrypt" :&putter.Encrypt,
       "-key":    &putter.key,
       "-user":   &putter.user,
       "new" : Commands{
-          "" : &builder.New,
+          "":      builder.New,
           "-name": &builder.Name,
           "-id":   &builder.Id,
           "-status": &builder.Status,
   },
 }
 ```

-In this example there are four mappings in the 'root' map, two flags and two commands.
+In this example there are five mappings in the 'root' map, two flags (-verbose, -log) and three commands, "get", "put" & "about".
-The flag mappings, ` -flag1` and `flag2` are called global flags, as they are always available, Regardless of the command being used, these flags will be parsed from the command line first.
+The top level flag mappings are called global flags, as they are always available to all commands.
+These usually map to global variable.
+Regardless of the command being used, these flags will be parsed from the command line first.
-This leaves the two commands `get` and `put`.
-These both map to their own sub maps, both having a unique set of flags.
-get uses the default, "", mapping to map to the 'DoGet' method on the 'getter' object, post does something similar for the DoPut.

-When a command line reads appname get abc -format json
-the 'get' command is mapped to the sub command, leaving abc -format. the get map maps the format flag to the getters 'Outputformat' field before calling the DoGet method with the signle param, abc.

-The getter can be any struct in your application, supporting those mapped fields and methods. for example:
+Of the three top level commands, two, `get` and `put` map into methods and `about` maps to a global function `showAbout()`.
+The method mappings are using submaps to define some additional flags that are specific to those commands only.
+In addition, put has a third level command `new` which maps into a Builder object for creating new instances.

+The maps are read from the root map down the hierarchy, so each sub command follows its parent command.
+All flags in each map are parsed at each level and the final (deepest) map containing the last command is the one executed, after all the flags have been assigned.

+An example of what this map is mapping into:
 ```
 type MyGetter struct {
   Outputformat string